coder/coder/docs/about/architecture.md

 - Distributes and load balances traffic from agents and clients to _Coder Server_ replicas across zones.
-- Layer 4 load balancing.
+- Layer 7 load balancing.
+Decrypt SSL traffic, and re-encrypt using internal certificate.
 - Sessions persistence (sticky sessions) can be disabled as _Coder Server_ instances are stateless.
 - WebSocket and long-time connections must be supported.